Aksh-Agrawal/normalization_main/README.md

 print(json.dumps(response.json(), indent=2))
 ```

+#### Using the Web Interface

+1. Open the web interface at `http://localhost:5000`
+2. Enter your platform usernames in the designated fields
+3. Optionally add a Coursera certificate URL for bonus points
+4. Click "Analyze Profile" to see your unified rating and visualization

 ## 🧮 Rating Normalization Algorithm

 The unified rating system employs a sophisticated normalization algorithm developed through extensive research and testing: